Last updated on September 20th, 2023 at 05:55 am

 Broken Chair / United Nations

 Geneva is home to the United Nations headquarters.
-You can visit the Palais des Nations; we didn’t get a chance to visit it at 4:30 p.m. when we explored the area.
-So, we checked the other landmark in the area, the Broken Chair.
+You can visit the Palais des Nations, but we didn’t get to visit it at 4:30 p.m. when we explored the area.
+So, we checked out the other landmark in the area, the Broken Chair.

 Sponsored by Handicap Internation, the Broken Chair Sculpture, a giant 12m high wooden chair with a broken foot, has stood before Geneva’s Palais des Nations since 1997.
 It symbolizes fragility, strength, imbalance, stability, violence, and dignity.